itscturner/ansible/roles/hosts/README.md

 hosts
 =====

-An ansible role to configure the hosts and hostnames file.
+An ansible role to configure the hosts and hostname files.

 Requirements
 ------------